 Summer brings millions of visitors who want to experience national parks along with the area’s trails, rivers, and inviting climate.
 But a Jackson Hole winter transforms this tiny resort town into something magical.
 There’s nothing quite like a walk by moonlight, surrounded by a forest so quiet you can hear fat snowflakes falling.
 The intense sun gives the snow its sparkle, and steam rises from meandering rivers.
 The landscape alone deserves your attention, but the outdoor experiences you’ll find in the region make this place exciting and special.
 Need more convincing?

 You’ll find the area’s stellar downhill skiing at three distinctly different local resorts.
 Jackson Hole Mountain Resort in Teton Village has a reputation for snow that’s steep and deep, but it also offers plenty of intermediate runs if you’re not a black-diamond skier.
-Head to Snow King Resort for in-town skiing.
-The mountain rises sharply and there are a limited number of runs, but the King’s convenience and laid-back atmosphere can’t be beat.
+Head to the recently expanded Snow King Resort for in-town skiing.
+The mountain rises sharply, and there are a limited number of runs, but the King’s convenience and laid-back atmosphere can’t be beaten.
 If you have some time to spare, Grand Targhee Resort in Alta, Wyoming, delivers plenty of intermediate skiing and a massive view of the back of the Grand Teton, the most prominent peak in the Teton Range.
-As of November 18, it also has the distinction of being the first ski area in the country to be fully open for the 2017/18 ski season.
 The terrain here lives up to the hype.
 Don’t miss it.

 Teton Park Road, the route that parallels the base of the Teton Range, closes each winter from the Taggart parking lot to Signal Mountain and becomes one of the best recreation spots in the valley.
 Fifteen miles of groomed track designed for cross-country skiing, skate skiing, snowshoeing, and walking gives greater access to this spectacular park in winter.
 The regular grooming is a result of an innovative partnership between the park and its fundraising partner, Grand Teton National Park Foundation.
 Find grooming updates on the foundation’s Facebook page.

-See our nation’s first national park in its steaming geothermal glory via guided snowmobile and snowcoach tours to the geyser basin and Old Faithful, Yellowstone’s Grand Canyon, and more.
-Try a one-of-a-kind snowcoach safari hosted by Teton Science Schools, an outdoor education center based in Jackson.
-Day or multi-day outings are led by naturalists from mid-December to mid-March.
-If you prefer to walk, snowshoe, or ski rather than ride, TSS guides also provides an educational/recreational trip to Yellowstone with an overnight stay at the Old Faithful Snow Lodge.
+See our nation’s first national park in its steaming geothermal glory via guided snowmobile and snow coach tours to the geyser basin and Old Faithful, Yellowstone’s Grand Canyon, and more.
+Have an amazing experience on a one-of-a-kind snow coach safari hosted by Teton Science Schools, an outdoor education center based in Jackson.
+You could also partake in a single or multi-day outing led by naturalists from mid-December to mid-March.
+If you prefer to walk, snowshoe, or ski rather than ride, TSS guides also provide an educational/recreational trip to Yellowstone with an overnight stay at the Old Faithful Snow Lodge.

 While independent travelers on snowmobiles used to be a more common sight in Yellowstone, you can still go with your family and friends through the Snowmobile Access Program.
-The number of these unique tours are limited and are only allowed if you are awarded a permit through a lottery system.
+The number of these unique tours is limited, and they are only allowed if you are awarded a permit through a lottery system.

 Groomed trails are plentiful in the area and give you ample reason to get outdoors for anything from a quick workout to an all-day affair.
 If you’ve never tried cross-country or skate skiing, begin with cross-country on a trail that’s set for classic skiing.
 Once you’re comfortable on the narrow, long skis and your confidence is soaring, pick up some skate gear, take a lesson, and move to the wider section of track specifically designed for skate skiers.